luseleafpaper/unix26-hw2/README.md

 Here's what I decided to with the nested attribute or noprocess tags.
 If there is EVER a noprocess tag, I never process the text in that block.
 In other words, if there is an attributes tag inside a noprocess block, I will print it.

-This means that a true attribute block can only be access from outside a noprocess state.
+The only way to enter the attribute or noprocess block is from the default process block.

 #Part 5